-All employees of the City, including uniformed employees, having grant management or accounting responsibilities shall must conduct all related activities in compliance with rules and guidelines set forth by this policy and by their respective departmental grants procedures.
+All employees of the City, including uniformed employees, having grant management or accounting responsibilities shall conduct all related activities in compliance with rules and guidelines set forth by this policy and by their respective departmental grants procedures.

-See definitions related to this policy provided in the Glossary for Financial Management Policy Statements.eies Definitions related to this policy will be incorporated into the Glossary for Financial Management Policies.
+Definitions related to this policy will be incorporated into the Glossary for Financial Management Policies.